FACTBOX-Countries weigh need for COVID-19 booster shots | Health

 Many countries are expanding COVID-19 vaccine booster programmes or shortening the gap between shots as governments scramble to shore up protection against the rapidly spreading Omicron variant.

-The European Commission is recommending vaccinated people receive booster doses no more than six months after their initial shots, with a further three-month grace period for their COVID travel passes to be valid.
-The EU's drugs regulator said on Dec.
-9 that data supports getting vaccine boosters after three months.

-These European countries are offering boosters to adults after they receive a full dose of a vaccine: ** Austria soon to recommend for over-12s four months after second dose; Belgium over-18s; Britain accelerated its programme offering jabs to over-18s by end-Dec, third dose after three months; over-16s in England; Bulgaria; Czech Republic; Denmark over-18s; Finland with booster gap narrowed to 3 months; France had delivered nearly 24 million booster shots by Dec.
-29, has cut the interval to four months from five, its regulator recommended on Dec.
-24 administering boosters three months after first course; Germany over-12s, recommends booster after three months; Greece three months after second vaccine shot or positive test, down from six months previously; Hungary; Ireland all adults; Italy all adults 4 months after second dose; Lithuania; Malta over-12s; Netherlands with a booster gap of three months; Norway; Poland; Portugal all over-45s, over-30s vaccinated with Janssen; Romania has approved Pfizer or Moderna boosters; Russia; Serbia; Slovakia; Slovenia; Spain 5 months after second dose; Sweden over-18s five months after last dose, 12-17-year-olds after six months ; Switzerland over-16s with an mRNA vaccine from four months after the primary vaccination course; Ukraine Pfizer or Moderna boosters
+These European countries are offering boosters to adults after they receive a full dose of a vaccine: ** Austria over-18s; Belgium over-18s; Britain accelerated its programme offering jabs to over-18s by end-Dec, third dose after three months; over-16s in England; Bulgaria; Czech Republic; Denmark over-18s; Finland with booster gap narrowed to 3 months; France delivered 33.1 million booster shots as of Jan.
+21, has cut the interval to four months from five, its regulator recommended on Dec.
+24 administering boosters three months after first course; Germany over-12s, recommends booster after three months; Greece three months after second vaccine shot or positive test, down from six months previously; Hungary; Ireland all adults; Italy all adults 4 months after second dose; Lithuania; Malta over-12s; Netherlands with a booster gap of three months; Norway; Poland; Portugal all over-45s, over-30s vaccinated with Janssen; Romania has approved Pfizer or Moderna boosters; Russia; Serbia; Slovakia; Slovenia; Spain 5 months after second dose ; Sweden over-18s five months after last dose, 12-17-year-olds after six months; Switzerland over-16s with an mRNA vaccine from four months after the primary vaccination course; Ukraine Pfizer or Moderna boosters

-These countries are offering boosters to people with weak immune systems, the elderly or vulnerable: ** Denmark will offer a second booster shot to the most vulnerable

 AFRICA A few African countries are offering boosters amid the continent's low inoculation rates - only 7.5% of Africa's population are fully vaccinated, according to WHO.